 Whenever the body doesn’t feel its best, determining the cause of the pain is necessary, as this allows you to properly treat the discomfort.
 When it comes to the foot, this is incredibly important, as foot pain can send shivers down your spine and prevent you from even walking.
-There are many culprits that may cause foot pain, so understanding the different conditions allows you to diagnose what is causing the pain and how you can go about correcting it.
+Many culprits may cause foot pain, so understanding the different conditions allows you to diagnose what is causing the pain and how you can go about correcting it.

 Corns and Calluses: